paritytech/polkadot/roadmap/implementers-guide/src/runtime/paras.md

 /// The possible states of a para, to take into account delayed lifecycle changes. pub enum ParaLifecycle {
-  /// Para is new and is onboarding as a Parathread.
-  OnboardingAsParathread,
-  /// Para is new and is onboarding as a Parachain.
+  /// A Para is new and is onboarding.
-  OnboardingAsParachain,
+  Onboarding,
   /// Para is a Parathread.
   Parathread,
   /// Para is a Parachain.